HassanMohamed-DA/Excel_Project_Data_Jobs_Analysis/Project_Analysis/README.md

 ### Power Pivot

 To support deeper analysis, I used Power Pivot to create a data model by combining the `data_jobs_all` and `data_jobs_skills` tables.
-Since the data had already been cleaned using Power Query, Power Pivot was able to automatically establish a relationship between the two tables.
+Since the data had already been cleaned using Power Query, Power Pivot was able to establish a relationship between the two tables automatically.

 ---